unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 };
 ```

-- But to change the theme, we need to have access to the Window.
+- To change the theme, we need to have access to the `Window`.
-- So we will create a new Class Named AppTheme.cs and add this content.
+- We will create a new Class Named `AppTheme.cs` and add the content below.
 - And doing this, we can get benefit from the Toolkit helper [SystemThemeHelper](https://platform.uno/docs/articles/features/working-with-themes.html?tabs=windows).

 ```csharp